Finishing School III - Border it!

 FOLD border or pieced border to mark the center.
 PRESS, finger-press or mark with your favorite marking tool.
 Working with one border at a time, place wrong side up, with the inside edge of the border toward you.
 Divide the length or width measurement in half and begin measuring from the center mark toward the border end.

 MEASURE an equal amount on each side of the center mark, and place a DOT or small mark exactly 1/4" from the inside cut edge of the border strip assembly on both ends.
+I usually draw a little X cross hatch.
 This is the point to match the seamline corners of the quilt top.

 RE-CHECK measurement by measuring from one dot to the other.
 If the measurement is the same as your quilt minus the seam allowance of 1/2", this is the correct measurement.

-ALIGN ruler on border strips, with the 45o angle facing away from you.
+ALIGN ruler on border strips, with the 45-degree angle facing away from you.
 DRAW a line with your marking tool.
 This is your STITCHING line.

 Slide ruler 1/4" toward the outside ends of the border, then draw another line.
 This is the CUTTING line.
 (Do not cut until both ends have been measured, marked and measured again to double-check.)
 Repeat steps for each border.